 Also, consider asking for feedback in survey form directly from users.
 What do they love?
 What would they change?
 Feedback can be qualitative or quantitative, but it’s essential to get it in some form to ensure you’re creating content that matters.

-Only after you’ve gathered sufficient data you’ll be able to put together a comprehensive content strategy.
+Only after you’ve gathered sufficient data you’ll be able to put together a content strategy for your SaaS.
 Remember, the main purpose of your content is to answer your customers’ questions.
 Your content should help them make the right decision at the right time.
 This decision is to sign up for your SaaS instead of going to your competitors.

 Check out our process to see how we create and implement a SaaS content marketing strategy focused on conversions.